The Best Non-Toxic Deep Cleaning Checklist For Your Home

 Precaution: This non-toxic deep cleaning method may stir up allergens, chemicals, and pesticides into the air depending on the history of the space.
 If you are an allergy sufferer, have asthma, or otherwise are feeling sick, we recommend you ask someone else to do the deep cleaning, as this process results in possible exposures.
 Babies, children, elderly or those with weakened immune systems should not be present during a deep clean.

 To learn more about how to clean as a person with allergies, check out the Home Cleaning Guide for Allergy Sufferers.

 Now that you know why this process is so important, let's get started!

 The Branch Basics Deep Cleaning Checklist

 - Branch Basics Concentrate

-- Sponge mop (the kind that squeezes out water)
+- Sponge mop (that squeezes out water) or microfiber mop

-- Spare towels (1-2) that you won’t mind getting dirty
+- 1-2 spare towels that you won’t mind getting dirty

 - Face mask that filters non-oily and oil-based particles (optional but recommended)*